-- On campus: Any concern, violation, or accidental exposure should be reported to the supervising faculty, program director, supervising dean, and the program director who serves as the district radiation officer. - o At clinical site: Any concern, violation, or accidental exposure should be reported to the supervising clinical instructor, clinical coordinator, department manager, program director, and the district radiation officers of the district and agency.
+- On campus: Any concern, violation, or accidental exposure should be reported to the supervising faculty, program director who serves as the district radiation safety officer, and the supervising dean. - At clinical site: Any concern, violation, or accidental exposure should be reported to the supervising clinical instructor, clinical coordinator, department manager, program director, and the district radiation officers of the district and agency.